shakedown-street/jprice/jprice/backup/posts/load-balancer-basics.md

 - You expect moderate traffic and want to future-proof
 - You want to ensure better performance
 - You want to ensure high availability and fault tolerance

+---

+## Summary

+Load balancing is a powerful technique for scaling web applications horizontally.
+By distributing traffic across multiple backend servers, you can improve performance, ensure high availability, and handle increased load effectively.
+Nginx is a popular choice for implementing load balancing due to its flexibility and ease of use.
+When designing a load balanced architecture, consider the specific needs of your application, including traffic patterns, resource requirements, and cost considerations.